 Turkey: The Turkish Riviera

 The Turkish Riviera stretches along more than a thousand kilometers of shoreline through Aegean and Mediterranean Seas.
-The storied coast is now a trendy destination for luxury yacht charters.
-Superyacht marinas with upscale facilities, celebrity beach clubs and nightspots, fine dining, fabulous shopping and jaw-dropping World Heritage sites, make Turkey a posh and stimulating adventure.
+Superyacht marinas with upscale facilities, celebrity beach clubs, trendy nightspots, fine dining, boutique shopping and jaw-dropping World Heritage sites, make for a stimulating, upscale adventure.

 Customize Your Turkish Riviera Charter Itinerary

-Design your journey around your interests.
-Plan to include historic harbors, shipwreck dives, secluded beaches and/or archeological sites.
-Linger in picturesque villages or explore vibrant cities with world-class shopping, dining, museums, spas and entertainment.
 Turkey is a captivating country.
 Here, fact and mythology, the ancient and the modern, the natural and manmade are seamlessly interwoven.
 Welcome to an extraordinary and complex profusion of sites and experiences.
+While you can’t see or do it all, you can rely on Select Yachts to help prioritize your must-do itinerary.

 Bodrum, Ancient Halicarnassus

 The sweeping harbor of Bodrum was known to ancient mariners as Halicarnassus.
 This is a popular port of embarkation for private yacht charters cruising the southwestern coast of the Aegean Sea.
-The harbor welcomes international visitors.
-You’ll find a variety of restaurants, shops, and seaside cafes.
+The international airport is just 20 minutes inland.

 Marmaris, Superyacht Destination

-This charming resort town is known as Turkey’s yachting capital.
+This picturesque resort town is considered Turkey’s yachting capital.
 The vast bay lies between two intersecting mountain ranges.
 The seafront is a seven-mile promenade of organized beaches, hotels, restaurants, galleries and shops.
 Plan a half day yachting excursion along the mountainous shoreline.
-You’ll cruise past secluded coves, lovely beaches shaded by pines, and ruins of ancient cities.
+You’ll cruise past hidden coves, pretty beaches shaded by pines and ruins of ancient cities.

 Göcek, Playground of the Rich and Famous